Birmingham Repertory Theatre

 - Architect

-APEC Architects has been collaborating with Birmingham Repertory Theatre on an ambitious remodelling of its front of house areas.
-The scheme includes a striking new entrance on the building’s iconic facade, a new restaurant on the first floor, and creates more opportunities for performance outside the traditional theatre space.
+APEC Architects collaborated with Birmingham Repertory Theatre on an ambitious remodelling of its front of house areas.
+The scheme sought to blur the threshold between the wider public realm and access to the performing arts.

-Set against the background of economic demands for greater self-sufficiency, and the context of significant physical regeneration of the surrounding area, it is a key moment in time for The REP to be considering the strategic development of its front of house areas, and to reassert its presence.
+Set against the background of economic demands for greater self-sufficiency, and the context of significant physical regeneration of the surrounding area, it was a key moment in time for The REP to be considering the strategic development of its front of house areas, and to reassert its presence on the relandscaped Centenary Square.

 ”We’re delighted to be working with APEC on developing The REP to make it even more welcoming and inclusive.
 The designs have been developed through user consultation to inform a feasibility study before developing fuller plans.
 The proposed alterations will create a new and more prominent central entrance as well as making modifications to the internal public areas to develop an informal performance space, improve orientation and access to the theatres whilst also making physical improvements to the bar and catering provision to maximise commercial income and improve ambience, service, access and operability.